kw7oe/jekyll-personal-website/_posts/2018-12-01-advent-of-code-2018-day-1-part-1.md

 categories: AOC Elixir
 ---

 Advent of Code (AOC) 2018 has finally arrived.
-This is the first time I participated in AOC.
+This is the first time I participate in AOC.
 Last year, when I first heard of AOC, I wanted to participate in it.
 But due to heavy workload from university, I just give up on doing it.

 This year, it's different, I had graduated and working remotely.
-Hence, this yaer, I can schedule some time to work on this event.
+Hence, this year, I can schedule some time to work on this event.
 I am going to use `Elixir` to solve the puzzles this year.
 The codes will be available to my [GitHub repo][2].